Dustforce: Development

 Designer Woodley Nye came up with the idea one day while sweeping a pile of leaves.
 The team was working on another game at the time but switched to Dustforce when they heard about the Indiepub contest.
 In designing the game Nye wanted to create an acrobatic 2D platformer.
 He credits the games N and Nikujin as inspirations for the project.
 Hitbox has also stated that the game Super Smash Bros.
 Melee was an influence to the team citing its easy pick up and play approach while still maintaining a level of depth for experienced players.
 In selecting the art style Nye opted for a simplistic style that would showcase the various frames of animation.
 He has cited Dragon Ball Z as an influence in terms of design aesthetic stating that "they have great poses and also good shapes".

 Dustforce won the $100,000 Grand Prize at indiePub Games' Third Independent Game Developers Competition at the 2010 Game Developers Conference Online.
 The money was used by the four-person Hitbox team to develop the game over about one and a half years.

 After about a year of its successful release on Microsoft Windows, Capcom talked to Hitbox about porting the title to consoles.
 Capcom used the localization team, QLOC to support the transition to console and managing features like leaderboards and replay saving.
-The console version will include 150 user-created levels from the Windows version as voted on by players.
+The console version includes 150 user-created levels from the Windows version as voted on by players.

-On 10 January 2012, the developers announced in a blog post that the game would be released in a week's time, on 17 January 2012.
-The blog post, which also contained a gameplay trailer (right), surprised the gaming media.
+Dustforce was released on 17 January 2012.

-DX Update
+DX update

-On October 23, 2014, Hitbox announced on their website that a free update to Dustforce, Dustforce DX, was available to all owners of the base game.
+A free update to Dustforce, Dustforce DX, was available to all owners of the base game in October 2014.
 The DX update added 109 community maps accessible through an in-game console, a new music track by Lifeformed, and support for Steam trading cards.
 The update also included changes designed to make the game friendlier to newer players.
 The single tutorial was broken into 3 separate maps, 16 easier levels were added, and the 4 world hubs were consolidated into a single area.
 The overworld redesign makes it more difficult to reach the harder levels.
-According to Hitbox developer Woodley Nye, the redesign “helps in two ways: it keeps new players away from levels they aren't ready for yet, and it serves as a teaching tool for more advanced techniques that are required in the tougher levels.”
+According to Hitbox developer Woodley Nye, the redesign "helps in two ways: it keeps new players away from levels they aren't ready for yet, and it serves as a teaching tool for more advanced techniques that are required in the tougher levels".